jamesthomasgriffin/sorting_networks/README.md

 ![benchmark-chart](https://user-images.githubusercontent.com/2971239/115790498-b7575600-a3be-11eb-80b7-5903d9087d9a.png)

+The code was compiled with clang.
+With gcc the results look quite different, gcc is able to vectorise the intswap version and the results are nearly as fast as the avx2 version.

 ## Why this method over any other?

 Sorting networks are branchless, operate on sequences in-place and require few registers, meaning the generated code can offer great performance.